JpegInspiredDl/JPEG-Inspired-DL/README.md

 This repo is for reproducing the experimental results in our paper [*JPEG Inspired Deep Learning*] submitted at ICLR 2025.

-To CIFAR-100 and Fine-grained Tasks using Transformer-Based model, please use [this directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/TransformerBased).
+To CIFAR-100 and Fine-grained Tasks using Transformer-Based model, please use [this local directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/TransformerBased).

-For ImageNet training, please use [this directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/ImageNet).
+For ImageNet training, please use [this local directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/ImageNet).

 <p align="center">